jaydeethree/Home-Assistant-weatherdotcom/README.md

 Important notes:
 * It seems like Wunderground may provide different API keys depending on which country you are located in, and that the API keys for some countries may not be compatible with this integration.
 This integration has only been tested with the US API key which ends in `96f525` - if your API key isn't working, you may need to connect to a US VPN to retrieve the US API key.
+* It also seems like Weather.com blocks traffic from certain countries.
+If this integration does not work for you, make sure that you can access Weather.com in your browser.
-* Wunderground PWS API Keys will not work for this integration, as they do not have access to the Weather.com APIs that this integration uses.
+* Wunderground PWS (Personal Weather Station) API Keys will not work for this integration, as they do not have access to the Weather.com APIs that this integration uses.
 * While there have been no reports of API keys being blocked or changing over time, it's always possible that Weather.com will eventually block them.
 If that happens you will need to find an API key from another source.

 [Back to top](#top)